mevamsireddy/Online-Library-on-GoogleCloudPlatform/README.md

 **HTML/CSS:** Markup and styling languages for web development.\

 **Future Scope**\
-Extend usage to other educational institutions for managing and providing information about available books.\
+-Extend usage to other educational institutions for managing and providing information about available books.\
-Adapt the system for use in office environments, with modifications to suit specific requirements.
+-Adapt the system for use in office environments, with modifications to suit specific requirements.

 **Deployment**\
 To deploy this Online Library Management System on Google Cloud: